1945 - From war to peace

 1951 - The European Coal and Steel Community

 This plan was signed on April 18, 1951, with the Treaty of Paris, establishing, the first European community, the ECSC: the European Coal and Steel Community.
 The decisions of this body would be made by a higher authority, a cooperative, multi-national body whose members were appointed by the member governments.
 Six countries signed the treaty: Germany, Belgium, France, Italy, Luxembourg, and the Netherlands.
 The United Kingdom refused to join and challenged the nature of this new supernational European Community.

 The Schuman Plan was a milestone in European integration and construction because it marked the beginning of reconciliation between France and Germany, a vital first step to building any international organisation in Western Europe.
 War between France and Germany was no longer possible, because the two countries had to cooperate to produce weapons, or any other materials, from their shared steel and coal.

-1957 - The European Economic Community and the European Atomic Energy Community
+1957 - The European Economic Community (EEC) and the European Atomic Energy Community (EAEC)

 Robert Schuman’s proposal gave birth to a community that specialised in managing coal and steel, which was very important, but also quite limited.
 To further European integration, the six member countries decided to enter into economic cooperation as well.
 With this goal in mind, the same six countries signed the Treaty of Rome, which established the EEC (the European Economic Community), and Euratom (the European Atomic Energy Community).